The Temperature, Electron, and Pressure Characteristics of Switchbacks: Parker Solar Probe Observations: Discussion and Summary

 \item The investigation of E-PADs shows that the $A_E$ are more anisotropic in TR and QP than in spike regions, but the $F_E$ are almost the same inside and outside switchbacks.
 The results imply that the electrons could be heavily scattered inside switchbacks, but the constant $F_E$ indicates that the switchbacks could be intact structures, which is consistent with previous results.

 \item The examination of pressures reveals that $P_{total}$ in different regions of switchbacks are comparable.
 However, $P_K$ decreases slightly while $P_B$ increases slightly in both TR and QP as compared with the spike regions, and TR and QP have very similar $P_K$ and $P_B$.
-Therefore, the individual switchbacks should also be pressure-balanced structures, the individual switchbacks should also be pressure-balanced structures, which further implies that the switchbacks may be formed near the Sun and are well-evolved with the ambient solar wind to retain the balanced pressures. \end{enumerate}
+Therefore, the individual switchbacks should also be pressure-balanced structures, which further implies that the switchbacks may be formed near the Sun and are well-evolved with the ambient solar wind to retain the balanced pressures. \end{enumerate}